Make-School-Courses/FEW-1.1-Web-Foundations/11 - JavaScript Class Objects Intro/README.md

 ## Learning Objectives/Competencies

-1. Define Class Functions
+1. Define Classes that create Objects with JS
-1. Use the Prototype chain to implement inheritence
+1. Use the Prototype chain generate objects
+1. Use ES6 class syntax to generate instances
+1. Use Element reference to manipulate the DOM

 ## Initial Exercise

+- Make an Object with a function
+  - Add properties
+  - Add methods
+    - Use prototype
+- Define a class ES6 style
+  - Use the constructor
+  - Add properties
+  - Add methods

+## Overview/TT I

 -

-## Overview/TT I

-- HTML is the structure that underlies the web.
-  - The web is built on a highly sophisticated separation of concerns
-  - Every web page is built from HTML
-- Name some HTML tags you know?
-  - List on board
-  - Q: When and how do you use these tags?
-- Concept: Semantic HTML
-  - Pick the tag that best describes its content.

 ## In Class Activity I